carlhuxley/Job-Search-Web-Scraper/README.md

 This code allows the scraping of job details from the cwjobs.co.uk website.
 You can search for a given job title and location over a specific time period and export the data to a CSV file.

 It's a simple way to export a list of jobs you are interested in to Excel giving the following information:
-* Job Keyword & Location
+* Job Search Keyword & Location
 * Job Title
 * Salary
 * Job Detail Page Link